codeigniter4/CodeIgniter4/user_guide_src/source/general/dicontainer.md

 The DI object actually handles two main purposes.
 It is a combination of a Dependency Injection container and Service Locater.
 These terms both have lots of confusion surrounding them.
 Taking a little bit of time to understand how this container works will allow you a great measure of freedom and power in your applications.

 ## What Is Dependency Injection
-The concept behind this is simple: it's providing a class' dependency to it through the constructor or through a setter method.
+The concept behind this is simple: it's providing a class' dependency to it through the constructor or through one of a few other patterns.

 	class Mailer {